Parents have a crucial role to play for their children at this important time of year.

 Once that’s done, it has this useful tip. “….mix the subjects up, so they have a mix of stuff they like/like less on same eve/day.
 Make a long list of ‘things to learn’; the enormous pleasure of ticking stuff off is not to be underestimated.”

 Treats are a positive way to keep revision on track.
 They can be small ones, such as chocolate biscuits after a study period successfully completed.
 Or larger ones after the testing period is out of the way.

-It suggests encouraging your child to do well for their own sake, rather than for cash or to please you.
+But many experts warn that what isn’t a good idea is ‘bribing’ children to do well in exams.
+Offering cash or gifts to achieve good grades implies the only worthwhile reward for hard work is money.
+Instead, encourage your child to do well for their own sake, rather than for cash or to please you.
 Explain that exams aren’t an end in themselves but a path to the next stage of life.